Total BTU: 0

 • Energy Balance: To maintain a stable environment, the cooling system must remove heat at the same rate it’s being added.
 BTUs quantify this energy exchange, allowing for precise calculations.

-btu calculate, btu, energy efficient, British Thermal Unit
+btu calculator, btu calculate, energy efficient, British Thermal Unit

 Importance of the Correct BTU Rating for Grow Room Air Conditioners